nnobile/nnobile.github.io/_posts/2021-05-21-execution_context_this_arrow_vs_regular_functions.markdown

 Within these curly braces following the arrow function, a whole new execution context is opened.
 Keep in mind, we are still within the original document execution context too!
 So there is an execution context, within an execution context.

 Now, this "second" execution context has it's own two passes as well.
 The first thing the interpreter will recognize is that there is a `const createHeadphoneForm` variable.
-During the first pass, JavaScript will set the `createHeadphoneForm` variable to `undefined`.
-Then, during the second pass, the interpreter will go back to the top of the execution context and execute the code.
-So it will execute line 2, line 3, and then on line 5 `createHeadphoneForm` gets converted from `undefined` to an `element`.
-Then, line 7 is executed (which is also an event listener).
+During the first pass, JavaScript will recognize the `createHeadphoneForm` variable, but it is important to note that the variable is uninitialized during this first pass.
+Then, during the second pass, the interpreter will go back to the top of the execution context and execute the code, starting with line 2.

 In general, once a function is done, it's execution context is packed up and the memory space that it was given is reallocated efficiently.